Skip to content

 • Creating HTTPRoutes and annotating them for exposure to API owners

-• Configuring AuthPolicy resources to enforce API key validation
+• Configuring AuthPolicy resources for authentication:

 • Defining PlanPolicy resources that specify rate limit tiers